anildwarepo/AzureCosmosDBRetrievalDemo/README.md

 ## Search Recall Evaluation with Azure Cosmos DB and GraphRAG

-A public dataset based on unstrcutured across various book cateogies of books, wines and new articles as ingested into Azure Cosmos DB Vector Database.
-A graph based retrieval was used based on [GraphRAG](https://github.com/microsoft/graphrag) was used to build a graph retrieval system.
-The recall evaluation was done for both global and local search.
+A public dataset based on unstrcutured data across various book cateogies of books, wines and new articles was ingested into Azure Cosmos DB Vector Database.
+A graph based retrieval was built based on [GraphRAG](https://github.com/microsoft/graphrag).
+The recall evaluation was done for both global and local searches.
 The evaluation was done on 8 different questions with a total of 16K book files and 1K noise files.
 The evaluation was done using the following metrics:

 ## Evaluation Results